simeononsecurity/simeononsecurity.ch/content/articles/why-storing-money-in-exchanges-is-not-a-good-idea/index.en.md

 ## The Benefits of Storing Crypto in a Hardware Wallet

 **A hardware wallet is a physical device that stores your cryptocurrency offline**.
-It is considered to be the safest way to store crypto because it is not connected to the internet and is therefore not vulnerable to hacking or technical problems.
+It is considered to be the safest way to store crypto because it's not connected to the internet and is therefore not vulnerable to hacking or technical problems.

 **Hardware wallets** also **offer complete control over your assets**.
 You have the private keys to your assets and can access them at any time.
-This means that you are not subject to the whims of an exchange or government regulation.
+This means that you aren't subject to the whims of an exchange or government regulation.

 Finally, hardware wallets are portable and easy to use.
-They can be used to store a wide range of cryptocurrencies and provide quick and easy access to your assets.
+They can be used to store many cryptocurrencies and provide quick and easy access to your assets.

 ______